samuel7232003/samuel7232003/README.md

 **🙆‍♂️ About me**
 ---
+I'm a Front-end Intern.
-I'm in my third year at *Da Nang University of Science and Technology*. <br>
+I'm in my fourth year at *Da Nang University of Science and Technology*. <br>
 My major is *Data Science and Artificel Intelligence - ITF*.
 <br> <br>